 Information Technology Schools in Virginia

-As a degree choice, Information Technology is the 29th most popular major in the state.
+An Information Technology major is the 29th most popular major in this state.

 Education Levels of Information Technology Majors in Virginia